horacephair/horacephair.github.io/index.md

 * **Sunday Brunch at BSA (1927 NE 10th Ave)** 🍳 arrivals welcome starting at 10am, food ready between 10-11am
 *Brunch will definitely include: biscuits and gravy and slab pie🥧 (all vegan🌱) and maybe some other stuff people with food restrictions or concerns can get in touch with Kim*
+* **Quiet Reading Night chez the Verzemnieks (NE 9th Ave, between Shaver & Failing)** 5ish pm to 8ish pm (17h-20h): The triumphant return of QRN, now with Astrid.
+Social time which has zero expectation of anyone being social.
+See your friends, talk or don't talk.
+There will be soup (vegan and gluten-free; let Liene or Nathan know if you have other requirements).
+There will be a baby.
+There will be a cat.
+You can bring a book(s) or you can read one of ours, with or without pictures.
+If you open a mystery book, you gotta keep it.
+Might be some records on the record player.

 ## Monday morning
 <a href="http://www.grandronde.org/news/smoke-signals/2015/10/14/oregon-cities-adopt-indigenous-peoples-day/#sthash.uGAG80Md.dpbs">Indigenous Peoples' Day</a>